 Some experts, such as Ian Bremmer, president of political risk consultancy Eurasia Group and a CBS News senior global affairs contributor, who was also featured in the article, approve of the American strategy, explaining that trade relations between the U.S. and China need to improve.
 Bremmer expressly denounced, though, the “tone and rhetoric” of Mr. Trump, saying, “if you want to make sure China gets to the right place, while you need credibility you don’t need to embarrass them.”

-Jacobson’s perspective, which was also featured in Microsoft News and Money Maven, is that the U.S. is severely underestimating the lengths China will go to avoid long-term changes to their global leadership.
+Jacobson’s perspective, which was also featured in Money Maven, is that the U.S. is severely underestimating the lengths China will go to avoid long-term changes to their global leadership.
 He says that China would rather “eat grass” for a year than get “bullied into something that’s not good” for them.
 He also points out that Mr. Trump is running on a short political cycle, likely strategizing his efforts around the 2020 election, while China is playing a longer game.

 If China concedes, Jacobson believes it will be part of a longer strategy that will ultimately win them the war.
 There’s no way to even prove that China is holding up their end of negotiations, because, as further explained by Jacobson, “every law in China includes a proviso that makes it clear it is subject to interpretation by Communist Party officials.”
 This makes enforcement difficult.